COVID-19 sick pay: B.C. giving all workers up to 3 days of leave

 WorkSafeBC will administer that reimbursement on behalf of the province and the program will be in place until the end of the calendar year.

-CTVNewsVancouver.ca is streaming a news conference with Premier John Horgan LIVE NOW

-The province says the COVID-related sick pay program is meant to "bridge the gap" for workers between when the first feel sick and when they can access the federal Canada Recovery Sickness Benefit.
+The province says the COVID-related sick pay program is meant to "bridge the gap" for workers between when they first feel sick and when they can access the federal Canada Recovery Sickness Benefit.

 "Unfortunately the federal program has been difficult to access for workers," Premier John Horgan said.
 "No one should have to make that difficult choice between staying home when they're sick or going into work because they have an economic imperative to do so."